Herman Bavinck: Bavinck and Kuyper

-Inevitably he has been compared with his contemporary Abraham Kuyper.
-J. H. Landwehr, Bavinck's first biographer, had this to say of the two: "Bavinck was an Aristotelian, Kuyper had a Platonic spirit.
+Bavinck has been compared with his contemporary Abraham Kuyper.
+J. H. Landwehr, Bavinck's first biographer, had this to say of the two:

+Bavinck was an Aristotelian, Kuyper had a Platonic spirit.
 Bavinck was the man of clear concept, Kuyper the man of the fecund idea.
 Bavinck worked with the historically given; Kuyper proceeded speculatively by way of intuition.
-Bavinck's was primarily an inductive mind; Kuyper's primarily deductive."
+Bavinck's was primarily an inductive mind; Kuyper's primarily deductive.

 One major difference in ideas between Bavinck and Kuyper is formulated largely in theological terms contrasting a doctrine called "Common Grace" with a doctrine called "the Antithesis".
 Bavinck emphasized Common Grace, while Kuyper emphasized (sometimes severely) the Antithesis.
 A comparison of the two positions, which came to designate two interwoven and contentious traditions in the GKiN and the neo-Calvinist Christian social movements that flowed from its membership, is presented in Jacob Klapwijk's important work of Reformational philosophy, entitled Bringing into Captivity Every Thought (English, 1986).

 Theology

+Much work has been done considering the methods, principles, and characteristics of Bavinck's dogmatic theology.
+Jan Veenhof had earlier considered a "two Bavinck" hypothesis, the Bavinck of nineteenth century philosophy versus the Reformed dogmatician, arguing partly from Bavinck's adoption of an organic motif in his thinking.
+The hypothesis was later challenged by James Eglinton, who posited that organicism was, for Bavinck, a theological category of unity-in-diversity rooted primarily in the Trinity, Eglinton writing that, for Bavinck, “Trinity ad intra leads to organism ad extra.”
+Subsequently, this has been challenged by Bruce Pass, who has attempted to restate Veenhof's diagnosis and assert an origin to Bavinck's organicism in German idealism and F.W.J.
+Schelling.
+Regardless, organicism functions as an important conceptual device for Bavinck, and is seen in other theologians from the period, e.g. Norwegian theologian Gisle Johnson.
+Other works have attempted to locate the center of Bavinck's thought in a grace-restores-nature structure: “...the essence of the Christian religion consists in the reality that the creation of the Father, ruined by sin, is restored in the death of the Son of God and the re-created by the grace of the Holy Spirit into a kingdom of God.”
+Fundamentally, Bavinck's concern was to overcome philosophical dualisms by an assertion of a worldview distinctly Trinitarian, Reformed, and organic, and the fact of his life-long confessional standing as a minister within the Dutch Christian Reformed Church should not be overlooked.